 The College moved to its present site in 2005 with ongoing building works enhancing the College each year.
 The buildings are connected by covered walkways thanks to Federal Labour Government money under the National School Pride Funding for Secondary Schools.
 These were completed in early 2010.

 Currently, the College has 850 students from Year 7 to Year 12.

 The College has taken a Learning Services structure where access to teacher aide support is available to all students who are in need of assistance.
-It provides a wide range of extra and co-curricular activities that are outlined in other pages on the website and in the College Prospectus.
+It provides a wide range of extra and co-curricular activities that are outlined on other pages on the website and in the College Prospectus.

 In 2018, the College changed its structure from horizontal year level based cohorts to a vertical house group structure.
 A fifth house Cana was introduced with Avila, La Valla, Penola and Pomona houses continuing.

 Continuous advocacy since the building of St Thomas More Primary School, by the Parish Priest, Father Meaney, resulted in a meeting being called in 1996 to gauge interest in establishing a Catholic Secondary School in the Noosa area.
-Due to the tremendous response (approx 200 people) at the meeting a committee was formed.
-After numerous letters, phone calls, census results, and surveys of parents in both the private and public sector, which overwhelmingly indicated support for a Catholic Secondary school, Catholic Education began the search for appropriate land.
+Due to the tremendous response (approx 200 people) at the meeting, a committee was formed.
+After numerous letters, phone calls, census results, and surveys of parents in both the private and public sectors, which overwhelmingly indicated support for a Catholic Secondary school, Catholic Education began the search for appropriate land.

-The Parish Priest approached the Director, Brisbane Catholic Education, to assist and sponsor the establishment of a secondary college within the Noosa District area.
+The Parish Priest approached the Director, of Brisbane Catholic Education, to assist and sponsor the establishment of a secondary college within the Noosa District area.
 The Parish Priest indicated the Catholic community’s desire to establish a college in partnership with Brisbane Catholic Education.
 The College has a strong community orientation and link with the Noosa District Catholic parish communities.

 The 7-ha site selected is located on Sea Eagle Drive, Noosaville, adjacent to the Noosaville State Primary School.
 An environmentally sensitive development was the focus of the College with an emphasis on the preservation of landscape features wherever possible.